enotgr/snake-game/README.md

 # Snake Game

-A simple version of the popular Snake game with using python and the paygame library
+A simple version of the popular Snake game with using python and the pygame library